 The following populations may be at risk for vitamin B6 deficiency and may require a supplement:

 Homocysteine is an amino acid normally found in the blood.
 Studies have shown that elevated blood levels of homocysteine can be a risk factor for heart disease and stroke.
-Because vitamins B6, B12, and folic acid are required for the metabolism of homocysteine, it is thought that a deficiency of any of the three may increase the level of homocysteine in the blood.
+Because vitamins B6, B12, and folic acid are required for the metabolism of homocysteine, it is thought that a deficiency of any of the 3 may increase the level of homocysteine in the blood.
 Studies have failed to show that taking these vitamins as supplements in people with normal levels offers protection from heart disease.

 There is evidence that high levels of B6 can help alleviate the symptoms of morning sickness during pregnancy.